 More than four million motorcycles are parked in German garages.
-In 2017 almost 10 million Germans had a motorcycle driving licence.
+In 2017 almost 10 million Germans had a motorcycle driver's licence.
 You want to be a part of it?
 Then get your driver's license now.
-Here you get an overview of the different categories of motorcycle driving licence.
+Here you get an overview of the different categories of motorcycle driver's licence.
 For detailed information click directly into the categories.

 What is a moped?

 Did you know that the word moped is derived from a motorbike or motorized bicycle?
 You can also cruise around on a scooter with your moped test certificate - as long as the scooter is throttled to a maximum of 25 km/h and there is only room for one person on the bench.